mozillascience/instructorTraining/README.md

 #Instructor Training

-In this repo, we'll be developing MSL's spin on instructor training materials for software workshops.
+In this repo, we'll be developing and iterating on instructor training materials led by MSL staff for software workshops.

 This work &copy; 2014 Mozilla Science Lab.